To keep its position as

 to manage space

-Let’s begin by comparing these two new methods of
+Let?s begin by comparing these two new methods of

-- Locally managed tablespace (LMT)—The LMT
+- Locally managed tablespace (LMT) vs

-is implemented by adding the EXTENT MANAGEMENT LOCAL
+is implemented by adding the extent management

 clause to the tablespace definition syntax.
 Unlike